top of page

 This blog posts is only part of the demonstration discussed in this video.

-Be Curious in Ancestry Passenger Lists
+Be Curious About Ancestry Passenger Lists

 Leverage your curiosity when exploring the different record collections on Ancestry.com.
 Even though you may think an ancestor might not appear in a collection, try it out.
 You never know.
 The collections just might surprise you.